omkarxpatel/Spotify-Playlist-Generator/README.md

 # Getting started:
 ## Create a user_secrets file
-- Create a utils folder
+1. Create a `utils` folder
-- Add user_secrets.py to that folder
+2. Add `user_secrets.py to` that folder
-- Enter the following code
+3. Enter the following code into that file
 ```py
 username = "YOUR-USERNAME-ID"
 clientID = "YOUR-CLIENT-ID"